CodeYourFuture/curriculum/content/js2/blocks/one-pair/index.md

 facilitation = false
 emoji= '🧩'
 [objectives]
-    1='Explain why when we have to use square bracket notation to update an object' 2='Destructure an array of length 2'
+    1='Explain how to split a string up into an array' 2='Destructure an array of length 2'
 +++

-Let's consider another test case: make the function work for a url with a single key-value pair.
+Let's consider another test case: when the query string contains a single key-value pair.
 We can write a test:

 ```js